nikopartanen/doc-to-indesign/README.md

 - Remove unused styles
 - Map the styles explicitly into InDesign styles while doing Place
 - Use Word's Styles > Show Style Guides to find parts that are suspect
+- Explicitly mapping the cursive, bold etc. into character styles in Word and InDesign seems to be the best way to make sure you can delete all local overrides

 ## Where the problems come from?